-An ESI, or Early Stage Investigator, is a New Investigator who has completed his or her terminal research degree or medical residency—whichever date is later—within the past 10 years and has not yet been awarded a substantial, competing NIH research grant.
-The dates that start the period of classification as an Early Stage investigator are entered in the investigators eRA Commons Profile (https://commons.era.nih.gov/commons/).
-Under certain circumstances an extension to the ESI period may be granted.
+An ESI, or Early Stage Investigator, is a New Investigator PD/PI, who has completed his or her terminal research degree or medical residency—whichever date is later—within the past 10 years.
+Please note that the ESI status only applies to New Investigators.
+The dates that start the period of classification as an ESI are entered in the investigators eRA Commons Profile (https://commons.era.nih.gov/commons/).
+Under circumstances described at https://grants.nih.gov/grants/new_investigators/esi_extension_add.htm an extension to the ESI period may be granted.

-A New Investigator (NI) is an NIH research grant applicant who has not yet competed successfully for a substantial, competing NIH research grant.
-An Early Stage Investigator (ESI) is a new investigator who has completed his or her terminal research degree or medical residency—whichever date is later—within the past 10 years and has not yet competed successfully for a substantial, competing NIH research grant.
-The ESI designation helps to differentiate between established and early-career investigators, and helps NIH meet the goal of accelerating the transition to an independent scientific career.
-It is expected that ESIs will constitute the majority of funded NIs.
+A New Investigator is the PD/PI on an NIH research grant application, who has not yet competed successfully for a substantial NIH research grant.
+An ESI is a New Investigator who has completed his or her terminal research degree or medical residency—whichever date is later—within the past 10 years.
+The ESI designation helps the NIH identify those New Investigators, who have recently completed training.
+By specifying that half of all New Investigators each year should be ESIs, the designation allows the NIH to accelerate the transition to an independent scientific career.

-NI and ESI status is determined automatically by the functionality built into eRA Commons, based on the investigator’s record of receiving NIH grants and the date of their terminal degree and/or completion of medical residency.
+NI and ESI status is determined automatically by functionality built into eRA Commons.
+The status is based on the investigator’s record of receiving NIH grants and the completion date of his/her terminal research degree or the completion of medical residency entered into the personal profile.
 If an extension to the ESI 10-year period is granted by the ESI Extensions Committee, the eRA Commons account is updated by NIH staff.

-Degree and medical residency completion dates are provided by the applicant.
+Degree and medical residency completion dates are provided by the owner of the profile in eRA Commons.
 Applicants are expected to provide true, accurate, and complete information and to produce documentation when requested.
-(Making false statements to the federal government can result in severe penalties).
+(Making false statements to the federal government can lead to penalties).

 Institutions must be registered with the NIH eRA Commons before faculty and staff can take advantage of electronic submission and retrieval of grant information.
 Only an individual with signing authority for the institution in grant related matters can register an institution.
 This individual is designated the “Signing Official.”

-For most institutions, the Signing Official is located in the institution’s Office of Sponsored Research or its equivalent.
+For most institutions, Signing Officials are located in the institution’s Office of Sponsored Research or its equivalent.
 Researchers should work through their institution’s Office of Sponsored Research or its equivalent to establish their own eRA Commons account.
-If you are unable to identify your institution’s Signing Official, please contact the NIH eRA Commons Help Desk at firstname.lastname@example.org.
+If you are unable to identify a Signing Official for your institution, please contact the NIH eRA Service Desk.

 Please note that an investigator will have a single Commons account and unique Commons ID for their entire career.
 Investigators will be affiliated with different institutions during their careers and may be affiliated with more than one institution at a given time.

 Institutions function as partners to the NIH in their ability to identify and attract biomedical researchers of the highest caliber.
-We urge institutions to continue to look for ways to reduce the duration of graduate and postdoctoral training; to enable new investigators to move quickly to research independence; and to compete successfully for extramural funding.
+We urge institutions to continue to look for ways to reduce the duration of graduate and postdoctoral training and to make it possible for new investigators to move quickly to research independence, competing successfully for extramural research funding.

-The parameters for identifying New Investigators are described in the definition of New Investigator that appears on the New Investigator Webpage.
-The first step in making sure that you are correctly designated as a New or Early Stage Investigator is to go into your NIH Commons Profile and make sure the degree completion and/or the end of residency date has been correctly entered.
-If the Profile screens indicate that you are a New Investigator or an ESI, that information should be correctly assigned to any R01 or DP2 application that you submit in the future (until you are no longer eligible).
-If you believe that your ESI eligibility window needs to be extended because of a lapse in your research or research training, you can request an extension using the instructions on the New Investigator Webpage.
-If you have already submitted an application that doesn't reflect your current New Investigator or ESI status, you can send a note to the helpdesk to request a correction of the new PI/ESI status for the submitted application.
+The parameters for identifying New Investigators are described in the definition of New Investigator that appears on New and Early Stage Investigators Webpage.
+The first step in making sure that you are correctly designated as a New or Early Stage Investigator is to go into your NIH Commons Profile and make sure the degree completion and/or the end of residency date have been correctly entered.
+If the Profile screens indicate that you are a New Investigator or an ESI, that information should be correctly assigned to any R01 or R01-equivalent (R23, R29, R37, RF1) application that you submit.
+Please note that the designation does not appear on grant applications that are not considered R01 Equivalents.
+If you believe that your New or Early Stage Investigator status is incorrectly rendered in your grant folder, please contact the NIH eRA Service Desk at your earliest convenience.
+If you believe that your ESI eligibility window needs to be extended because of a lapse in your research or research training, you can request an extension using the instructions available on the New and Early Stage Investigators Webpage.

 New Investigator status is only applicable if you have not yet competed successfully for a substantial NIH independent research award.
 For a list of awards that are excluded from consideration as “independent research,” see the Definition of New Investigator.